Arthri/publish/README.md

 # Publish
 Reusable workflows for publishing to various targets.

+> [!IMPORTANT]
+> The workflows only support publishing one project per run.
+Publishing multiple projects simultaneously may lead to corrupted releases.

 ## Installation
 1. Add a new workflow under `.github/workflows/` with the following contents.
     ```yml